This post contains affiliate links. Read my disclosure policy here.

 Don't let watermelon season pass you by!
 Treat yourself to this refreshingly tasty Frozen Watermelon Margarita.

-Happy Friday, friends!
-It’s certainly the perfect day to share this Frozen Watermelon Margarita recipe.
-I’m sure it’s happy hour somewhere about now, so it’s time to celebrate the weekend ahead.
-Shall we?
+It's certainly the perfect time of year to share this Frozen Watermelon Margarita recipe.
+I'm sure it's happy hour somewhere about now, so let's celebrate, shall we?

 So what's more refreshing than fresh watermelon?
 It's the most hydrating fruit out there and it's perfect for this summertime heat.
 Sure, it's wonderful all on its own, but freeze it up and add some quality tequila, and it gets even better.